1x-eng/tomatick/readme.md

 ## How It Works

 Tomatick Memento uses advanced cognitive optimization algorithms to help you maintain peak performance while preventing burnout.
-The AI system:
+The system:

-- Analyzes your work patterns
+- Analyzes your work patterns and adapts to your natural rhythms
-- Optimizes task sequencing
+- Sequences tasks based on cognitive demand and energy states
-- Monitors cognitive load
+- Monitors mental load to prevent overextension
-- Prevents decision fatigue
+- Reduces decision overhead through intelligent suggestions
-- Maintains strategic momentum
+- Maintains productive momentum without the burnout
-- Ensures sustainable progress
+- Ensures consistent, sustainable progress

 Every suggestion and analysis is precision-engineered to help you achieve maximum impact while maintaining optimal energy levels.